 The recent controversy over whether Marxism is an ecologically viable theory or can justify astate of harmony between man and nature has a serious flaw because none of the participants in the discussion seems to think that technology is intrinsic to the reconciliation of man with nature.
 While it is correct that the writings of the early Marx offer some basis for the reconciliation, the later Marx was preoccupiedwith the question of nature’s instrumentality or the human significance of nature, and (...) he saw technology as the human mode of dealing with nature.
 Marx and Marxists have contributed to making us aware of man’s exploitation of and alienation from other men, but not man’s exploitation of and alienation from nature.
 To eradicate the second requires a radical deconstruction of modern technomorphic culture and its metaphysical foundations. (shrink)

 The voice of Orpheus symbolizes the everlasting importance of music and poetry in the animus of man.
 According to the ancient legend, Orpheus by his very gift of music tills the radical sense of enjoyment in us all and enables entire nature to dance in delight.
-Music resonates the most primordial and invariant mood of man in his harmony with the universe (uni-verse) from time immemorial.
-On the basis of the image of “roundness” derived from the auditory model of space, (...) an “ecotopia” or a new orientation of ecological ethics is projected.
+Music resonates the most primordial and invariant mood of man in his harmony with the universe from time immemorial.
+On the basis of the image of “roundness” derived from the auditory model of space, an (...) “ecotopia” or a new orientation of ecological ethics is projected.
 By affirming man as the responsible caretaker of the Earth, it rejects both speciesism and individualism -the antitheses of social principle. (shrink)